pcruiher08/FFPHHS/readme.md

 ## The heuristics

-There are four heuristics already defined within FFPHHS:
+There are two heuristics already defined within FFPHHS:

 - **LDEG**.
 This is the implementation of the local degree heuristic.
 This heuristic will protect first the unprotected node at risk (connected directly to a burning node) with the largest degree.
 - **GDEG**.
 This is a generalization of the previous heuristic.
 The global degree heuristic first protects the unprotected node with the largest degree, even if it is not at risk when making the decision.